State University of New York: Organization

 SUNY is governed by the State University of New York Board of Trustees, which consists of eighteen members, fifteen of whom are appointed by the Governor, with consent of the New York State Senate.
 The sixteenth member is the president of The State University of New York Student Assembly.
 The last two members are the presidents of the University Faculty Senate and Faculty Council of Community Colleges, both of whom are non-voting.
 The board of trustees appoints the chancellor who serves as SUNY Chief Executive Officer.

 The state of New York assists in financing the SUNY system, which, along with CUNY, provides lower-cost college-level education to residents of the state.
 SUNY students also come from out-of-state and 171 foreign countries, though tuition is higher for these students.

 There is a large variety of colleges in the SUNY system with some overlap in specialties between sites.
 SUNY divides its campuses into four distinct categories: university centers/doctoral-granting institutions, comprehensive colleges, technology colleges, and community colleges.
 SUNY also includes statutory colleges, state-funded colleges within other institutions such as Cornell University and Alfred University.
 Students at the statutory colleges who are residents of New York state receive the benefit of state-subsidized tuition while enjoying all of the campus life amenities of the host institutions.

+The Rockefeller Institute of Government is the public policy research arm.

 The SUNY Charter Schools Institute was established by the Board of Trustees in 1999 to assist with their authority as one of New York's charter school authorizers.
 The Institute reviews applications, monitors academic and fiscal performance, and reports to the Trustees' Charter Schools Committee.
 It is based within SUNY System Administration but operates with administrative independence.

 SUNY and the City University of New York (CUNY) are different university systems, both receiving funding from New York State.
 Also, SUNY is not to be confused with the University of the State of New York (USNY), which is the governmental umbrella organization for most education-related institutions and many education-related personnel (both public and private) in New York State, and which includes, as components, the New York State Education Department and the New York State University Police.